 About: Dr. Stoner practices diagnostic orthopaedic evaluations and advanced surgical expertise in knee and hip replacement.
 Also, he performs knee arthroscopy, fracture care, and sports injury management.
 Dr. Stoner and his wife, Mary, have four boys and enjoy camping, fishing, hunting, playing sports, church activities and riding his motorcycle.

-Certification of Physician Assistants
+Certification: The National Commission on Certification of Physician Assistants

 John Steider, Patient Experience Liaison/Joint Care Coordinator

 Matt Dunagan, Surgery Manager

 Fillmore County Hospital has partnered with Stryker Performance Solutions for 5 years.
 We are one of 95 Stryker Joint Care Facilitiy clients in the country and one of two in Nebraska.
 Through this partnership we are able to measure and track the progress of our total knee and hip replacement patients.
 We are measuring the amount of pain and degree of difficulty they have during certain activities; ie going up and down stairs, straightening the leg, bending to the floor to pick an object, rising from a seated position and standing up straight.
 We also measure distance walked.
 They also share with us on the survey how they feel about their general health, both physical and mental.
 We do this survey for one year at different time intervals, one before surgery (pre-op) and and 5 more which are done at follow up visits (post-op).
 We also track surgery time, recovery room time, complications, length of stay and patient satisfaction and likelihood to recommend.
 All of this information is reviewed on a quarterly basis with our whole team and we see how we doing and are able to compare our metrics with all of the other facilities in the same partnership with Stryker.

 Example – Metrics tracked for the last 4 quarters of data (Q4 2018- Q3 2019)- 1 year time frame